• Home

 Hands shaping gluten-free pizza dough on parchment paper dusted with cornmeal

-Start with the yeast.
+Activate the yeast.
 Combine warm water, sugar, and yeast in a large bowl.
 Stir gently and wait five minutes.
 You should see foam forming at the surface.
-No foam means the yeast is dead, or your water temperature was off — start over before wasting the rest of your ingredients.
+No foam means the yeast is dead or your water temperature was off — start over before wasting the rest of your ingredients.

-Add the dry ingredients.
-Pour in the flour, salt, Italian seasoning, olive oil, and apple cider vinegar.
+Mix the dough.
+Add the flour, salt, Italian seasoning, olive oil, and apple cider vinegar.
 Stir with a wooden spoon until you get a thick, uniform batter.
 Cover the bowl with a damp kitchen towel and let it rest at room temperature for 30 minutes.
 The dough will puff slightly as the yeast activates.

-Preheat your oven to 450°F with a pizza stone or baking sheet inside.
-The hot surface creates the crispy bottom crust that makes this recipe work.
+Preheat and prep.
+Set your oven to 450°F with a pizza stone or baking sheet inside.
+The hot surface creates the crispy bottom that makes this recipe work.
 Tear off a sheet of parchment paper and dust it with cornmeal or extra gluten-free flour.

+Shape the crust.
 Scrape the dough onto the parchment.
-Wet your hands or coat them with olive oil — the dough will stick to dry hands.
+Wet your hands or coat them with olive oil — the dough sticks to dry hands.
 Press and stretch it into a 12-inch circle, starting from the center and working outward.
 Aim for ¼-inch thickness with slightly thicker edges.
-If the dough pulls back, walk away for five minutes and try again.
+If the dough pulls back, step away for five minutes and try again.

-Slide the parchment onto your preheated surface and par-bake for 8 minutes.
+Par-bake the crust.
+Slide the parchment onto your preheated surface and bake for 8 minutes.
 This step is non-negotiable.
-It sets the structure of the crust and creates a moisture barrier so toppings don’t make the center wet.
+It sets the crust structure and creates a moisture barrier so toppings don’t make the center wet.
 Pull it out when the edges look set but haven’t taken on color yet.

+Add toppings and finish.
 Brush the edges with olive oil.
-Spread your sauce with a ½-inch border around the perimeter.
-Add cheese and toppings without overloading — more than two or three toppings increases moisture content and risks a soggy center.
+Spread your sauce, leaving a ½-inch border around the perimeter.
+Add cheese and toppings without overloading — more than two or three toppings raises moisture content and risks a soggy center.
 Return to the oven for 10–12 minutes until the cheese bubbles and the crust edges turn golden brown.
 For extra crispiness, switch to broil for the last two minutes and watch closely.

-Rest the pizza for three minutes before slicing.
+Rest before slicing.
+Let the pizza sit for three minutes before cutting.
 This lets the cheese set so your toppings stay put.
 Cut into 8 slices and serve immediately.

 Nutritional Breakdown